Dedicated to Quality Control & Assurance

 This third-party certification provides information that guarantees compliance to regulatory and purchase specifications, to apply risk management principles and to determine general suitability of products, systems, and processes.

-The NSF certification process is specific to the product, process, or service being certified and the type of certification, but generally follows seven steps:
+The UL certification process is specific to the product, process, or service being certified and the type of certification, but generally follows seven steps:

 - Application and information submission

 - Manufacturing facility inspection, product confirmation, and product sampling

 - Test results review and acceptance

 - Annual plant inspection and retesting